 Economy

 The Dominican Republic's GDP comes from business, travel, and industry, as well as agriculture.
-The country claims rising sugarcane, coffee, and chocolate.
+The country claims to be a rising sugarcane, coffee, and chocolate producer.

 Currency

-The formal currency of the Dominican Republic is the peso Dominican.
+The official money of the Dominican Republic is the Peso Dominican.
 Every national financial transaction makes use of it.

 Tourism